-- 1) Large scale registration.
-Mapping and surveying can be up to 20 times cheaper if carried out at scale, avoiding repeated site visits. - 2) Appropriate, low cost technologies.
+- 1 Large scale registration.
+Mapping and surveying can be up to 20 times cheaper if carried out at scale, avoiding repeated site visits30. - 2 Appropriate, low cost technologies.
 Instead of using highly trained professional cadastral surveyors, local para-surveyors demarcated plot boundaries using simple methods of boundary demarcation in the presence of the whole community, and recorded plots using satellite and aerial photographs.
-Such low-cost programmes may be less precise in establishing exact plot boundaries, but can provide a decent basis for taxation, planning, and land sales. - 3) Local parasurveyors.
-The use of local parasurveyors, alongside localized disputeresolution systems, was not only highly cost-effective, but also but also meant that those responsible for demarcating the land were known to the claimants.
+Such low-cost programmes may be less precise in establishing exact plot boundaries, but can provide a decent basis for taxation, planning, and land sales. - In Tanzania, complex surveying processes inflate titling costs to over \$3,000 for an individual land parcel - more than double per capita incomes - 3 Local parasurveyors.
+The use of local parasurveyors, alongside localized dispute-resolution systems, was not only highly cost-effective, but also but also meant that those responsible for demarcating the land were known to the claimants.
 By encouraging entire communities to participate in resolving boundary disputes, competing claims were resolved openly and cost-effectively.

-Local governments are usually best placed to develop such physical cadasters, as they have the local knowledge of land use and changes necessary to augment satellite mapping of land and property^.
+Local governments are usually best placed to develop such physical cadasters, as they have the local knowledge of land use and changes necessary to augment satellite mapping of land and property.

-Fidele Masengo, Thierry Hoza Ngoga, and Enid Ingabire, 'Land Tenure Reform and Local Government Revenues in Rwanda', LAND Project Policy Research Brief No.3 (Kigali, Rwanda: USAID LAND Project, 2014).
+28 Fidele Masengo, Thierry Hoza Ngoga, and Enid Ingabire, 'Land Tenure Reform and Local Government Revenues in Rwanda', LAND Project Policy Research Brief No.3 (Kigali, Rwanda: USAID LAND Project, 2014).
 Revenue figures include land lease fees, property tax, rental income tax, transaction fees including notary fees and issuance of building permits.

-Ali, D. A., Collin, M, Deininger, K., Dercon, S. and Sandefur, J., 'The Price of Empowerment Experimental Evidence on Land Titling in Tanzania', CSAE Working Paper, WPS-2014/23, 2014.
-Ibid
+29 Ali, D. A., Collin, M, Deininger, K., Dercon, S. and Sandefur, J., 'The Price of Empowerment Experimental Evidence on Land Titling in Tanzania', CSAE Working Paper, WPS-2014/23, 2014.